blomadam/blomadam.github.io/_posts/2017-04-12-project-3-exploration.md

-## Explore each variable and corrrelations
+## Explore each variable and correlations

 Check the info on the data frame for column data types and null values.
-Any column with dtype of int64 is complete since a single string or NaN entry would change the dtype for the entire column.
+Any column with `dtype` of `int64` is complete since a single string or `NaN` entry would change the `dtype` for the entire column.
 The object columns are all expected to have string values, so no worries there.
 Check the value_counts on the object columns for mis-spelled labels.

 ```python
 df['YrSold'].describe()
 ```
     count    1460.000000
     mean     2007.815753
     std         1.328095